ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 Description:

-: This use case convinces the relying party that the digital signatures made by the indicated key pair were done with the approval of the end-user operator.
+: This use case convinces the relying party that the digital signatures made by the indicated key pair were done with the approval of the end-user/device-operator.
 This may also be considered possible subset of the device attestation above, but the attestation may be on a case-by-case basis.
 The nature of the approval by the end-user would be indicated.
 Examples include: the user unlocked the device, the user viewed some message and acknowledge it inside an app, the message was displayed to the user via out-of-app control mechanism.
 The acknowledgements could include selecting options on the screen, pushing physical buttons, scanning fingerprints, proximity to other devices (via bluetooth beacons, chargers, etc)